collinhover/kaiopua/src/plans/PLAN_LEVEL_001.md

 *   First ring of Opua, starting from head.
 *   Environment is composed of water, sand, clouds, and wind.
 *   The player can walk safely on the clouds and islands.
-*   All clouds are 1 W x 1 H x 1 D (cube) unit blocks, and larger clouds are just collections of single unit block clouds.
-*   Some clouds are usable (generated) while others are static (pre-modeled).
-*   If player falls off a cloud into the water, they will be eaten by a large worm and returned to the beginning of the level.
 *   Clouds and wind will be used both by the environment and player in puzzles.
+*   Some clouds are pre-modeled static clouds, while others are usable (code generated).
+*   All usable clouds are 1 W x 1 H x 1 D (cube) unit blocks.
+*   Larger usable clouds are just collections of single unit block clouds.
+*   If player falls off a cloud into the water, they will be eaten by a large worm and returned to the last checkpoint.
+*   Checkpoints will be located at each of the islands.

 ##Abilities
 ####Ability Object 1: Bottle of Sunshine